Mariah Carey: 2010–2014: Merry Christmas II You and Me. I Am Mariah... The Elusive Chanteuse

-In February 2013, Carey recorded and released a song called "Almost Home", for the soundtrack of the Walt Disney Studios film Oz the Great and Powerful.
-The video was directed by photographer David LaChapelle.
-For her 14th album, Carey worked with producers including DJ Clue?, Randy Jackson, Q-Tip, R. Kelly, David Morales, Loris Holland, Stevie J, James Fauntleroy II, Ray Angry, Afanasieff, Dupri, Bryan-Michael Cox, James "Big Jim" Wright, Hit-Boy, The-Dream, Da Brat, and Rodney Jerkins.
-Carey told Billboard: "It's about making sure I have tons of good music, because at the end of the day that's the most important thing...
-There are a lot more raw ballads than people might expect...there are also uptempo and signature-type songs that represent [my] different facets as an artist."

-The lead single, "Beautiful" featuring singer Miguel, was released on May 6, 2013, and peaked at number 15 on the Hot 100.
-Carey taped a performance of "Beautiful" along with a medley of her greatest hits on May 15, 2013; the taping aired on the American Idol finale the following day.
-On October 14, 2013, Carey announced that the album's former title track has been chosen as the second single; it premiered via Facebook on November 11, 2013.
-During a Q&A session following the song's release, Carey gave an update about the album, stating: "Now I've been inspired to add two more songs, so we're almost there.
-I can't even express this properly but I feel like this is gonna be my favorite album."
-Following another song release, "You're Mine (Eternal)", it was announced that The Art of Letting Go would no longer be the title of the album.
-After the final name was announced, Me.
+In February 2013, Carey recorded and released a song called "Almost Home", for the soundtrack of The Walt Disney Studios film Oz the Great and Powerful.
+For her 14th album, she worked with producers including DJ Clue?, Randy Jackson, R. Kelly, David Morales and The-Dream.
+The lead single, "Beautiful", featuring singer Miguel, was released on May 6, 2013, and peaked at number 15 on the Hot 100.
+Carey taped a performance of "Beautiful" along with a medley of her greatest hits on May 15, 2013.
+This taping aired on the American Idol season finale the following day.
+After multiple delays, The album, titled Me.
 I Am Mariah...
-The Elusive Chanteuse was released on May 27, 2014.
+The Elusive Chanteuse, was released on May 27, 2014.

-In October 2014, Carey announced All I Want For Christmas Is You, A Night of Joy & Festivity, an annual residency show at the Beacon Theatre in New York City.
-The first leg included six shows, running from December 15 to 22, 2014.
-Carey announced the second leg in October 2015.
-The second leg ran for 8 shows, from December 8–18, 2015.
+In October 2014, Carey announced an annual residency show All I Want for Christmas Is You: A Night of Joy and Festivity.
+Originally performed at the Beacon Theatre in New York City, the residency began on December 15, 2014, and ended in 2019.